-Dow Jones Notches New High on Tech Comeback
+S&P 500 Industrials Keep Looking Unstoppable

-U.S. equities pushed to new records, with large-caps gapping higher at the open to extend above its two-month uptrend channel.
+U.S. equities pushed to new records, with large-caps gapping higher at the open to extend above their two-month uptrend channel.
 Geopolitical events, from a van attack in London to U.S.-Russia tensions in Syria, were largely ignored.
 Instead, investors piled into big-tech stocks in the wake of Friday’s Amazon.com, Inc. (NASDAQ:AMZN) and Whole Foods Market, Inc. (NASDAQ:WFM) deal, pushing the Nasdaq Composite to its best one-day gain since November.
 Last week’s “FAANG” selloff is now a distant memory.

 In the end, the Dow Jones Industrial Average gained 0.7%, the S&P 500 Index gained 0.8%, the Nasdaq wafted 1.4% higher and the Russell 2000 added 0.8%.
 Treasury bonds were weaker, the dollar was stronger, gold lost 0.8% and oil fell 1.2% reversing earlier strength.
 The weakness in crude bolstered the ProShares UltraShort Crude Oil (NYSEARCA:SCO) recommended to Edge subscribers to a 2.2% gain since added on June 14.